aballal-source/aballal-source/README.md

 - 🌱 I’m currently learning **how to use and make AI APIs**

-- 👯 I’m looking to collaborate on **building apps, training models**
+- 👯 I’m looking to collaborate on **building apps, APIS, and training models**

 - 🤝 I’m looking for help with **landing a role as a Software Engineer**